Short porch at Yankee Stadium haunts Mariners again in series-opening loss in New York

 “Give them some credit, they threw some good at-bats on Sewald,” Servais said.
 “Judge gets a 3-2 single, Stanton gets the count to 3-2 and gets a single and then Gallo hits a 315-foot pop-up that ends up in the seats here.”

 Per MLB statcast data, the ball left the bat with a 109-mph exit velocity at a launch angle of 48 degrees.
 It had hang time of 7.3 seconds.
-Despite his hulking size, Gallo is a high-level athlete that can the 60-yard dash in under 7 seconds.
+Despite his hulking size, Gallo is a high-level athlete that can run the 60-yard dash in under 7 seconds.

 According statcast data, the expected batting range is .200 on a hit with that exit velocity and launch angle.
 It’s the highest launch angle on a homer by any Yankee player since Statcast starting tracking data.
 It tied a homer from Mark Teixeira in 2015.